eCommerce SEO Guide – How Online Stores Can Drive Organic Traffic in 2020

-• Paid Ads are best for driving traffic and sales when your website is new and no one knows about it.
-It gives you the early exposure you need as a new entrant in the market, in return for investments in the form of CPC and others.
+- Paid Ads are best for driving traffic and sales when your website is new, and no one knows about it.
+They give you the early exposure you need as a new entrant in the market in return for investments in the form of CPC and others.

-• Eventually, you need organic traffic on your online store.
-You can’t keep on investing in Ads and diminishing your profit margin.
-It’s simple; you need free, quality, and recurring traffic in the end.
+- Eventually, you need organic traffic for your online store.
+You can’t keep investing in Ads and diminishing your profit margin.
+It’s simple: You need free, quality, and recurring traffic.

-When you are selling ‘women’s running shoe’ and some user is looking for one using relevant keywords on the search engines, you need your listings to show up as higher as possible in the organic search results.
+When you are selling ‘women’s running shoes’ and some user is looking for one using relevant keywords on the search engines, you need your listings to appear as high as possible in the organic search results.

-This guide will help you to prepare a roadmap and give a stepwise explanation of the things you need to do to make your eCommerce store SEO friendly.
-Keep reading to learn about SEO for your web store in 2020 and beyond.
+This guide will help you prepare a roadmap and explain stepwise what you need to do to make your eCommerce store SEO-friendly.
+Keep reading to learn about SEO for your web store in 2024 and beyond.

 E-Commerce Keyword Research

 It doesn’t matter if you are running a small eCommerce store or a full-fledged multi-vendor marketplace; keyword research is always the start of the race.
-Getting this part right is extremely critical, or you might end up-
+Getting this part right is exceptionally critical, or you might end up

 Be advised that neither of the above situations is ideal for any eCommerce business.
-You need to target the right keywords so that you can rank for the keywords that bring quality traffic, not just a hopeless load on the website server.
+You need to target the right keywords to rank for the keywords that bring quality traffic, not just a hopeless load on the website server.

 Find these three types of keywords as per your niche and targeted customer base:

-• Primary Keywords: Find primary keywords for your business, which resonate with your niche and help you gain a unique brand identity.
-You need to use these keywords in prominent spaces like in your domain name and home page.
+- Primary Keywords: Find primary keywords for your business that resonate with your niche and help you gain a unique brand identity.
+You need to use these keywords in prominent spaces, like your domain name and home page.

-• Secondary keywords: Find 10-15 small-tail keywords that target your primary keywords and main products.
+- Secondary keywords: Find 10-15 small-tail keywords targeting your primary and leading products.
 You need to use these keywords in the categories on your eCommerce store.

-• Tertiary long-tail keywords: You need to further figure out at least 10-15 long-tail keywords for each secondary keyword.
-For example, if you have 15 secondary keywords, then you have 150 long-tail keywords.
-These tertiary or long-tail keywords can go as your product page titles, inside Meta descriptions, and other on-page texts.
+- Tertiary long-tail keywords: You need to determine at least 10-15 long-tail keywords for each secondary keyword.
+For example, if you have 15 secondary keywords, you have 150 long-tail keywords.
+These tertiary or long-tail keywords can be your product page titles, inside meta descriptions, and other on-page texts.

-Use popular marketplaces like Amazon, eBay, Etsy, Alibaba, BestBuy, Walmart, etc. for your keyword research.
-Find out the most popular products, in your niche, which perform best on these marketplaces.
+Use popular marketplaces like Amazon, eBay, Etsy, Alibaba, BestBuy, and Walmart for keyword research.
+Find the most popular products in your niche that perform best on these marketplaces.

-• You can traverse their prominent pages, for example, the home page and featured product pages, etc.
+- You can traverse their prominent pages, such as the home page and featured product pages.

 B Steal keywords from your competitor:

 As shady as it sounds, it’s perfectly fine to stalk your immediate competitors.
-Just visit Google.com and type your primary keyword and search to drive organic traffic to online stores following the eCommerce SEO guide
+Just visit Google.com type your primary keyword, and search to drive organic traffic to online stores following the eCommerce SEO guide

 Let’s take the “N95 Masks” as an example again:

-Although we haven’t reached our target yet, we still got some good keywords from the search autosuggestions itself.
+Although we haven’t reached our target yet, we still got some excellent keywords from the search autosuggestions.
 Now, just hit the Enter and wait for the search results:

 You can do two things here:

-• Scroll down to the bottom of the SERP and check out the keywords in “Searches related to n95 mask” section:
+- Scroll down to the bottom of the SERP and check out the keywords in the “Searches related to n95 mask” section:

 You have some more keywords now.

-• Now, scroll up and choose a competitor from the search results, who is selling N95 masks like you.
-Visit the website and parse its prominent pages, categories, product pages, for potential keywords.
+- Now, scroll up and choose a competitor from the search results who sells N95 masks like you.
+For potential keywords, visit the website and parse its prominent pages, categories, and product pages.

 C Use SEO tools: eCommerce SEO Guide To Drive Traffic Doe Online Stores

-You can use several SEO tools to discover not only relevant keywords for your niche but also measure the keywords that you have already found using the above two methods.
+You can use several SEO tools to discover relevant keywords for your niche and measure the keywords you have already found using the above two methods.
 Take Ahrefs, for instance.
-Ahrefs is an amazing SEO tool that can help you with keyword research, competition research, and link building for your eCommerce website.
+Ahrefs is a fantastic SEO tool that can help you with keyword research, competition research, and link building for your eCommerce website.
+Keep reading to learn how to drive organic traffic to eCommerce sites.

-Besides, you can rely on some other SEO tools like Google Analytics, Google Search Console, SEMrush, Moz, and UberSuggest as well.
-While Google Analytics and Google search console are free to use, you can pick one or two of the premium tools as well to get the best results.
-Premium tools are best when it comes to getting more detailed and graphical guidance, as opposed to Google Analytics, which is equally efficient but not easy to use.
+Besides, you can rely on other SEO tools like Google Analytics, Google Search Console, SEMrush, Moz, and UberSuggest.
+While Google Analytics and Google Search Console are free to use, you can pick one or two of the premium tools to get the best results.
+Premium tools are best for getting more detailed and graphical guidance, unlike Google Analytics, which is equally efficient but not easy to use.

 Learn how to use Google Analytics and Google Keyword Planner.
 These tools will tell you if you are using the right keywords by measuring the performance metrics.